- Sewer Department

 - Investigating sewer related complaints or ordinance violations

-- Issuing sewer connection permits for all installations and repairs of sewer laterals
+- Issuing sewer permits for connections and disconnections to the sewer and repairs of sewer laterals

 - Reviewing NJDEP Treatment Works Applications (TWA) for sewer extensions and new discharges of 2,000 gallons or more per day